The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Access gainful employment information, including program length, tuition costs, financing options, and success rates.

-The knowledge, skills, and experience you acquire while earning your master's degree may help you stand out to employers when competing for senior management and administration positions with corporations, nonprofit organizations, associations, membership groups, educational institutions, or government agencies. *
+The knowledge, skills, and experience you acquire while earning your master's degree may help you stand out to employers when competing for senior management and administration positions with corporations, membership groups, educational institutions, or government agencies. *

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.